MsMobileDev/MentalRouter/README.md

 ### Navigation concept

 MSRouter provides router builded on UIKit navigation stack.
-It means that using MSRouter in your application, you can show SwiftUI view and continue use all well known features of UINavigationController.
+It means that using MSRouter you can use SwiftUI views and all well-known features of UINavigationController together.
 For successful navigation in project with MSRouter you should:
 * Initialise global application router -> [Initial setup](#initial-setup)
 * Create a routing destination for screen -> [Routing destination](#routing-destination)
 * Create a local router for screen -> [Local router](#local-router)